-The following undergraduate courses at The University of Texas at Austin, or their equivalents elsewhere, are prerequisites for students seeking admission to the MSSLHS program.
+The following undergraduate courses and 25 observation hours at The University of Texas at Austin, or their equivalents elsewhere, are prerequisites for students seeking admission to the MSSLHS program.
 These background courses in the basic science and clinical aspects of the field form the foundation for graduate study.
 All students are expected to complete the ASHA certification standards prior to enrolling in the MSSLHS program.

 - Anatomy and Physiology of the Speech and Hearing Mechanism.
 In-depth study of the anatomy and physiology of structures involved in speech, language, hearing, and swallowing.
 Includes anatomical and physiological mechanisms of respiration, phonation, articulation, and hearing; and the central nervous system and blood supply to the speech and hearing mechanism.

 - Phonetic Description of Speech.
 Speech production, physiological analysis and description of speech sounds, voice quality, and voice dynamics; notation; phonetic theory; applications of phonetics.